 Understanding the Methods to Connect FTP to Snowflake

-These are the methods you can implement to establish a connection from FTP/SFTP to snowflake:
+These are the methods you can implement to establish a connection from FTP/SFTP to Snowflake:

 Method 1: Using Hevo Data to Connect FTP to Snowflake

-Since Hevo is completely managed, your data projects can take off in just a few mins.
+Since Hevo is completely managed, your data projects can take off in just a few minutes.
 Here’s how simple it is to move data from FTP to Snowflake:

 For more information on the connectors required to connect to SFTP to Snowflake, here are the links you can refer: